SirPepe/ornament/Readme.md

 window.customElements.define("my-greeter", MyGreeter);
 ```

-Ornament aims to make the most tedious bits of building vanilla web components
+Ornament aims to make *only the most tedious bits* of building vanilla web
-(attribute handling and lifecycle reactions) easy by adding some primitives that
+components (attribute handling and lifecycle reactions) easy by adding some
-really *should* be part of the standard, but aren't.
+primitives that really should be part of the standard, but aren't.

 ## Guide

 ### Installation

 Install [@sirpepe/ornament](https://www.npmjs.com/package/@sirpepe/ornament)
 with your favorite package manager.
-To get the decorator syntax working in 2023,
+To get the decorator syntax working in 2024,
 you will probably need [@babel/plugin-proposal-decorators](https://babeljs.io/docs/babel-plugin-proposal-decorators)
 (with option `version` set to `"2023-05"`) or
 [TypeScript 5.0+](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators)